 Your essay should be about 500+ words and written in MLA format, including a Works Cited page should you need one.
 You need to attach this essay as a .DOCX or .PDF.
 Any essays that do not follow the formatting rules will be dismissed without review.

 Your application should include: An attached acceptance letter that shows the college letterhead or other acceptable proof (see above), your attached essay, and a short bio about yourself (this can be in the body of the email).
+You have the option to add a photo to go with your bio.
 In the body of the email, you must additionally provide the following info: Name, address, phone number, and and where you plan to go to school.

 Please take note that when you submit your essay to us, we may publish the winning essay on our blog.